Most Famous Logos with a Butterfly

 Blue Butterfly Logo

 Blue Butterfly Coffee Co.
-Ltd. is a manufacturer of specialty coffees from the Irish city of Waterford.
-On its official website and on the packaging of the mixtures, a stylish emblem is presented, which, in fact, illustrates the brand name.
-That is, the Blue Butterfly logo contains the corresponding insect.
-It is depicted in a realistic style: the artists carefully traced the dark body and antennae and detailed the pattern on the azure wings.
-A delicate butterfly stands out against the background of a black circle with a white gradient in the center.
-Because of this, it seems that she is flying into the light.
-A horizontal line is drawn under the insect, divided into two parts approximately the same length.
-The brand name is written below, underlined by one solid stripe.
+Ltd. – is a producer of specialty coffee from the Irish city of Waterford.
+On its official website and on the packaging of blends, there is a stylish emblem, which, in fact, illustrates the name of the brand.
+That is, the Blue Butterfly logo depicts the corresponding insect.
+It is depicted in a realistic style: the artists carefully drew the dark body and antennae detailed the pattern on the azure wings.
+The delicate butterfly stands out against the background of a black circle with a white gradient in the center.
+Because of this, it seems that it flies into the light.
+Below the insect, there is a horizontal line divided into two parts of approximately equal length.
+Below it is written the brand name, emphasized by a single solid stripe.
 At the very bottom is the phrase “COFFEE COMPANY.”
-In this version, absolutely all letters are capital and white.
+In this variant, absolutely all letters are capitalized and white.

 Benchmade